Water Eliminator Removes Water

-If you store gasoline or diesel fuel for use in equipment, operate a boat, RV, backup power generators, farming or construction equipment, you need the Water Eliminator®, the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.
+If you store gasoline or diesel fuel for use in equipment, operate a boat, RV, backup power generators, farming or construction equipment, you need the Water Eliminator®.
+It is the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.

 When used in mobile equipment, check your Water Eliminator® at each fuel stop.
 If the unit is empty, your tank is water free.
 Leave it in place until nearly full, then discard in a proper receptacle and replace it with a new one.
 (Disposal in accordance with local and federal regulations.)

 The units contain a water adsorbent polymer that captures free or emulsified water on contact when placed in the fuel tank.

 The WE-12 Water Eliminator